All customers have to post collateral as a guarantee that they can pay for the contracts they have entered into.

 Margining and collateral

-After the customer has started to trade, Nord Pool calculates the customer’s daily margin, and this denotes the daily exposure towards Nord Pool.
+After the customer has started to trade, Nord Pool calculates the customer’s daily margin, and this denotes daily exposure towards Nord Pool.

 Monitoring of collaterals